kjczarne/kjczarne.github.io/content/posts/seven-sins-of-python-sin-6.md

   - seven-sins-of-python
 ---

-## Sin number 6: Packaging done right
+## Sin number 6: Packaging not done right

 Packaging Python projects properly can be truly a pain in the neck.
 However learning how to properly set up a package is extremely valuable because adherence to standards means more people can use your package efficiently.